sacnorthern/VarSpeedServo/README.md

 1. Download the .zip file from the releases section of GitHub
 2. In Arduino, select SKETCH>IMPORT LIBRARY...>ADD LIBRARY... and find the .zip file
-2. This will install the library in your My Documents (Windows) or Documents (Mac) folder under Arduino/libraries
+3. This will install the library in your My Documents (Windows) or Documents (Mac) folder under Arduino/libraries

-2. You can also unzip the file, and install it in the above libraries folder manually
+You can also unzip the file, and install it in the above libraries folder manually.
-2. See [arduino.cc/en/Guide/Libraries](http://arduino.cc/en/Guide/Libraries) for more info on libraries
+See [arduino.cc/en/Guide/Libraries](http://arduino.cc/en/Guide/Libraries) for more info on libraries.